Adult Formation

 • Sunday School

-The Book Class, Joffrion Library – Ted Briggs
+The Book Class, Bibb Chapel – Ted Briggs

-Come join us for a weekly discussion of Richard Rohr’s latest and possibly last major book, The Tears of Things: Prophetic Wisdom for an age of Outrage, which has also become a New York Times best seller.
-Discussion leaders alternate by week, providing some background and summarizing the major topics, although the class ultimately sets its own agenda for discussion.
+Come join us for weekly discussion of two books this Spring that offer perspectives for our spiritual journey through Lent to Easter and beyond.
+Discussion leaders alternate by week, providing background and summarizing the major topics, although the class ultimately sets its own agenda during the discussion.

 The Zimmerman Bible Study, The Banister Room – Elise Taylor